Lung Cancer: Causes, Symptoms and Screening

 • Stage 2 – In stage 2 lung cancer, a tumour is usually larger than in stage 1.
 In most cases, the cancer hasn’t spread to the surrounding tissue, but stage 2 can mean that cancer cells have spread into lymph nodes close to the tumour.

-• Stage 3 – At stage 3, the cancer is larger, there are cancer cells in the lymph nodes nearby and it may have started to spread into surrounding tissues.
+• Stage 3 – At stage 3, the cancer is larger, there are cancer cells in the lymph nodes nearby, and it may have started to spread into surrounding tissues.

 • Stage 4 – If you have stage 4 lung cancer, this means that your cancer has spread from your lungs into other areas of your body.
 This stage is also called secondary lung cancer or metastatic lung cancer.